Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 If the arbitration agreement does not contain sufficient information for the commencement of proceedings – for example, a reference to the rules of an arbitration institution, when the dispute arises, the party seeking to commence arbitration must resort to the national courts for a proceeding to complete the agreement.

-Enforcement of agreements How are arbitration agreements enforced in your jurisdiction?
-What is the attitude of the national courts towards arbitration agreements?
 Since the Brazilian Supreme Court declared the constitutionality of arbitration agreements in 2001, they are generally enforced in Brazil, according to the terms of the Arbitration Act.
-Thus, when a dispute which is subject to an arbitration agreement is submitted to a national court, the court will generally refer the parties to arbitration – even if one party objects to the existence or validity of the arbitration agreement, as the arbitrator is competent to decide on this issue.
+Thus, when a dispute which is subject to an arbitration agreement is submitted to a national court, the court will generally refer the parties to arbitration – even if one party objects to the existence or validity of the arbitration agreement, as the arbitral tribunal is the competent body to decide on this issue.

 The national courts have consistently demonstrated a favourable attitude towards arbitration agreements by, for example, regularly refusing to grant anti-arbitration injunctions.